RussellHankins/websocket-chat-server/README.md

 		Sends a message to a specific user or chatclientid.
 		Chatclientid and userid are optional, but you must send at least one.
 		Sends message to the user or error back to the caller.
 See msg below.
-	sendtoall(server_password,messageid,message)
+	sendsnap(messageid,userid,snap)
+	TODO: MAKE EACH SNAP DECIDE ON HOW LONG IT LASTS INSTEAD OF HARD CODED 48 HOURS.
+		Sends a snap.
+Snaps delete after 48 hours.
+		The user doesn't have to be online to receive it.
+		A snap_sent message or error message is returned. sendtoall(server_password,messageid,message)
 		Returns success(messageid) or error(message,messageid).
 		sends privatemessage(chatclientid,userid,username,message) to all users.